rfrommer/sdk/README.md

 [![Build Status](https://travis-ci.org/avinetworks/sdk.svg?branch=17.1.4_pytest)](https://travis-ci.org/avinetworks/sdk)

-This repository includes API documentation, SDK and sample source to integrate into Avi Solution.
-Here is brief description of the contents
+This repository includes API documentation, SDK and sample source to integrate into the Avi Vantage Platform.
+Here is brief description of the contents:

 - **doc**: Avi API documentation.
-It includes documentation for the load balancer objects, Analytics Metrics, and Log Analytics APIs.
+It includes documentation for the load balancer objects, analytics metrics, and log analytics APIs.
-- **python**: Source for the python SDK.
+- **python**: Source for the Python SDK.
 The pip package can be downloaded from [Releases](https://github.com/avinetworks/sdk/releases "Avi SDK Releases").
-Here are list of important SDK directories
+Here are list of important SDK directories:
-    - **samples**: Python samples are in directory python/avi/sdk/samples.
+    - **samples**: Python samples are in directory python/avi/sdk/samples
-        - **autoscale**: Gives examples of creating control scripts for server autoscale
+        - **autoscale**: Gives examples of creating ControlScripts for server autoscale
-        - **heat**: Provides a heat example for pool servers that can be used with server autoscale feature and control scripts
+        - **heat**: A heat example for pool servers that can be used with the server autoscale feature and ControlScripts
-        - **virtualservice_examples_api**: provides examples of programmatically
+        - **virtualservice_examples_api**: Examples of programmatically
-        creating most common VirtuaServices like basic VS, SSL VS, analytics APIs, tenant based APIs etc.
+        creating most common virtual services, such as a basic VS, SSL VS, analytics APIs, tenant-based APIs etc.
-    - **utils**: Useful utilities for devops automation.
+    - **utils**: Useful utilities for devops automation
-        - **f5_converter**: It is utility for converting F5 configuration into AVI configuration
+        - **f5_converter**: It is utility for converting F5 configuration into an Avi configuration
-        - **httppolicyset_templates**: Provides easy to use templates for creating HTTP request and redirect policies for most common use cases
+        - **httppolicyset_templates**: Provides easy-to-use templates for
+        creating HTTP request and redirect policies for most common use cases
-        - **Mesos**: Provides CRUD apis to create Marathon App with AVI labels
+        - **Mesos**: Provides CRUD APIs to create Marathon App with Avi labels

 # Installation
 Pip packages are hosted on GitHub.
 They can be installed simply as: